freqtrade/freqtrade/docs/hyperopt.md

     `range` property may also be used with `DecimalParameter` and `CategoricalParameter`. `RealParameter` does not provide this property due to infinite search space.

 ???
 Hint "Performance tip"
-    By doing the calculation of all possible indicators in `populate_indicators()`, the calculation of the indicator happens only once for every parameter.
-    While this may slow down the hyperopt startup speed, the overall performance will increase as the Hyperopt execution itself may pick the same value for multiple epochs (changing other values).
-    As this also has Performance implications, hyperopt provides `--analyze-per-epoch` - which will move the execution of `populate_indicators()` to the epoch process.
-This will implicitly also change the `.range` functionality to only return the actually used value.
+    During normal hyperopting, indicators are calculated once and supplied to each epoch, linearly increasing RAM usage as a factor of increasing cores.
+As this also has performance implications, hyperopt provides `--analyze-per-epoch` which will move the execution of `populate_indicators()` to the epoch process, calculating a single value per parameter per epoch instead of using the `.range` functionality.
+In this case, `.range` functionality will only return the actually used value.
+This will reduce RAM usage, but increase CPU usage.
+However, your hyperopting run will be less likely to fail due to Out Of Memory (OOM) issues.

-    You should however try to use space ranges as small as possible.
+    In either case, you should try to use space ranges as small as possible this will improve CPU/RAM usage in both scenarios.

 ## Optimizing protections